 When sorting, you want to remove any beans that look shriveled, broken beyond recognition, or ones that just aren’t up to snuff.
 It goes without saying that stones, twigs, or foreign particles will also be removed.

 After you sort your beans, put them in a colander and give them a rinse under cold running water.
+Transfer the beans to a large bowl and cover it with at least 6 inches of cold water.

 The best way to guard against an evening of misery is to soak your dried beans for no less than 6 hours but no longer than 12.
 I usually sort, rinse, and begin soaking my beans the night before I plan to cook them.
 Breaking down that lectin begins here.